bank-vaults/bank-vaults.dev/docs/mutating-webhook/configuration.md

 ```

 This works also for ConfigMap resources when `configMapMutation: true` is set in the webhook's Helm chart.
-To enable inline mutation globally, set the env variable `INLINE_MUTATION: true` on the webhook.

 You can specify the version of the injected Vault secret as well in the special reference, the format is: `vault:PATH#KEY_OR_TEMPLATE#VERSION`